+\begin{defi} We say that \(X_t\) admits a density if the assumptions in Lemma~\ref{lemm1} are satisfied, and we denote its density as \(d_{\sigma}\). \end{defi}

-Let us now give a notion of partial exchangeability for continuous time process in terms of density.
+Let us now give another definition of partial exchangeability for continuous time processes in terms of density.
 Define two trajectories \(\sigma\) and \(\tau\) to be equivalent and denoted \(\sigma \sim \tau\), if their discrete chain strings are equivalent and the local times are equal at each vertex.
 Formally, \begin{defi} Let Then \(\sigma\) and \(\tau\) are equivalent if and only if

-where \(N_{i,j}(\sigma)\) denotes the number of jumps from \(i\) to \(j\) in \(\sigma\), i.e. \(N_{i,j}(\sigma)=N_{i,j}((i_0,\cdots,i_n))\), and \(l_i^{\sigma}(t)=\int_0^t \mathds{1}_{\sigma_s=i}ds\) denotes the local time. \end{defi}
+where \(N_{i,j}(\sigma)\) denotes the number of jumps from \(i\) to \(j\) in \(\sigma\), i.e. \(N_{i,j}(\sigma)=N_{i,j}((i_0,\ldots,i_n))\), and \(l_i^{\sigma}(t)=\int_0^t \mathds{1}_{\sigma_s=i}ds\) denotes the local time. \end{defi}

 \begin{defi} A continuous time nearest neighbor jump process is said to be partially exchangeable in density if the densities are equal for any two equivalent trajectories.
-More precisely, the density depends only on the local times and the transition counts. \end{defi}
+Or equivalently, the density depends only on final local times and the transition counts. \end{defi}